FnanB/compSys-e2018-pub/coursedescription.md

 BOH is (and KR will be) available at Academic Books at Panum (http://www.academicbooks.dk/) and Polyteknisk Boghandel at Biocenteret (http://www.polyteknisk.dk/).

-## Exam

-The exam is a written 4-hour exam and will be held on Wednesday Jan 23.

-The course syllabus is the exercises and reading material.

-We will later publish example sets based on the previous exam iteration.

 ## Assignment

 There are 8 assignment in total during the course with deadline roughly every second week with the following deadlines.